tijnthielens/ImmersiveStoryTelling-group-11/README.md

 OnEnable is used to easily switch effects on and off.
 When this lifecycle hook is called, the effects are initiated as
 ScriptableObjects and the initial values are overwritten.
 Then a PostProcessingVolume is created with the overriden effects.
 The Update method can be used to dynamically change the parameters of the post processing effects during a stage.
 OnDisable is handled by parent class TripStageBase (see above).
+All stages use a similar script.

 # Spawning Dancers
 ## Generate People Script - GeneratePeople.cs